Last Modified: January 28, 2018 (“Effective Date“)

 Some Devices allow applications to access real-time location-based information (for example, GPS).
 We may collect such information from your mobile device at any time while you download or use our mobile apps as of the date this policy went into effect.
-Some photos and videos you place in RAD may contain recorded location information.
+Some photos and videos you place in RADiCAL may contain recorded location information.
 We may use this information to optimize your experience.
 If you do not wish to use Uploads embedded with your geo-location information with us, please do not upload them.
 If you do not want to store location data in your Uploads, please consult the documentation for your camera to turn off that feature.
 Also, some of the information we collect from a Device, for example IP Address, can sometimes be used to approximate a Device’s location.

 From Viewers: If you are a user who views Uploads or Results you receive from a User via the Services (a “Viewer”), we may automatically collect information about your interaction with such Uploads and/or Results and our Service.
 We collect this information in order to deliver the Service and to provide our Users with reporting and analytics relating to your interaction with their Uploads and Results and our Service.
 The information we collect may include:

 - Whether or not a you have viewed or are viewing Uploads and/or Results;

 - Date and time you viewed the Uploads and/or Results;

 - Whether or not you have forwarded Uploads and/or Results received via the email function of the Service;